okcashpro/okcash/docs/docs/faq.md

 The DAOs.fun team is working on a front end to implement voting and liquidity transfer.

-### What is the difference between $ai16z and $degenai?
+### What is the difference between $OK and $degenai?

-The $ai16z token is the governance token of the ai16z DAO.
+The $OK token is the governance token of the OK DAO.
 Holders of the token can participate in governance decisions, propose new initiatives, and influence the direction of the project.

 DegenSpartanAI is another AI agent project created by Shaw.
 The $degenai token is associated with this project.
 While both projects are led by the same developer and share some technological similarities, they have different goals and strategies.

-ai16z is envisioned as a community-driven, PvE (player versus environment) focused fund, while DegenAI is more of a trading agent with a PvP (player versus player), aggressive approach.
+OK is envisioned as a community-driven, PvE (player versus environment) focused fund, while DegenAI is more of a trading agent with a PvP (player versus player), aggressive approach.

 ### Will the agent launch pump fund coins?